GilbertS03/Diff_Eq_Numerical_Methods/README.md

 ## Mathematical Background

 ### Euler's Method

 A first-order numerical procedure for solving ordinary differential equations with a given initial value.
 It is the most basic explicit method for numerical integration of ordinary differential equations.

 ### Runge-Kutta 4th Order Method

 A widely used method for solving differential equations numerically.
 It provides better accuracy than Euler's method by evaluating the derivative at multiple points within each time step.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is open source.
-Please check the license file for details.